There’s a fine line between being an alpha male and coming across as arrogant or overbearing.

 9) “I’ll try”

 The phrase “I’ll try” might seem harmless, but it can subtly undermine your alpha status.
-It indicates uncertainty and a lack of commitment, neither of which align with the alpha male image.
+It signals uncertainty and a lack of commitment — as if you’re already preparing an excuse for potential failure.